DogcraftNet/ApprovedModpack/README.md

 # Dogcraft Approved
-This is a Minecraft 1.19.4 modpack containing the [mods approved for use](https://dogcraft.net/wiki/Rules/Mods_policy) on the Dogcraft Server, except for two.
+This is a Minecraft 1.20.1 modpack containing the [mods approved for use](https://dogcraft.net/wiki/Rules/Mods_policy) on the Dogcraft Server (with some exceptions).
 These mods can improve your playing experience by boosting performance and providing several quality-of-life features.
 While this pack is intended for Dogcraft players, it can be used on any server.

 This is a community maintained pack and not an official distribution.

 ## Mods in this pack
-This pack uses Fabric as its' mod loader.
+This pack uses the Fabric mod loader.
 * CIT Resewn
 * CullLessLeaves
+* Iris Shaders
 * Lambdynamiclights
 * Lithium
 * Logical Zoom
 * Modmenu
-* Phosphor
 * Raised
 * Reese's Sodium Options
 * Sodium